Along with cooler weather, the winter months usher in a slew of illnesses that can target the whole family.

-“In most cases, you can return to work or school if you have been symptom-free for 48 hours,” says Anna Kvasnicka, MD, a family medicine physician at Scripps Clinic Carmel Valley.
+“In most cases, you can return to work or school if you have been symptom-free for 48 hours,” says Rio Dickens-Celestin, MD, an internal medicine physician at Scripps Clinic Carmel Valley.
 “If you are still feeling weak after two days, don’t push it because your immune system will be down, and you can easily pick up another bug.”

 The ubiquitous “cold” peaks during the winter months.
 A respiratory illness, the common cold is characterized by a stuffy and runny nose, a sore throat and coughing.

 A cold can take up to a day or two to develop and lasts anywhere from seven to 10 days.
 Over-the-counter medications and nasal sprays can help alleviate symptoms.